rancherlabs/docs.rancher.io/docs/tutorials/kubernetes-clusters-in-rancher-setup/launch-kubernetes-with-rancher/set-up-cloud-providers/vsphere/migrate-from-in-tree-to-out-of-tree.md

 ---
-title: I pray this works
-sidebar_label: page
+title: Migrate from In-Tree to Out-of-Tree
 ---